7 Best Gonzaga Bulldogs Basketball Players, Ranked

 3. Drew Timme

-No player in Gonzaga history has scored more points than Timme’s 2,307.
-He accomplished this in four seasons playing for Gonzaga before leaving after the 2022-23 season.
+No player in Gonzaga history has scored more points than Timme’s 2,307, which he accomplished in four seasons playing for Gonzaga, leaving after the 2022-23 season.

 He started just four games as a freshman, but over the next three years, he didn’t have a season with less than 18.4 points per game.

-His best season was his senior season, during which he averaged 21.2 points, 7.5 rebounds, 3.2 assists, and one block per outing.
+His best season was his senior year, during which he averaged 21.2 points, 7.5 rebounds, 3.2 assists, and one block per game.
 He was a three-time All-American, three-time All-WCC recipient, two-time WCC Player of the Year, and more.

 4. Domantas Sabonis